-I've been charged, what next?
+I've been charged unexpectedly, what next?
 Did this advice help?
 Let us know please so we can improve ↓

-Can I stop the charging of a phone-paid service?
+Can I stop the charges for a phone-paid service?